Roman Months, and April the Month of Love – Table from Wikipedia

 Julius Caesar by William Shakespeare

 The Ides of March is the 15th of March.
-Julius Caesar didn’t take the warning that might have saved his life.
-You might suggest he got what was coming to first populist.
-But any study of Roman History will find many precursors in Roman and Greek History.
-Among populists, I rank Caesar with Napoleon as one of the Dictators who was, personally, an intelligent, reasonable man.
+The day Julius Caesar didn’t take the warning that might have saved his life.
+You might suggest he got what was coming to the first populist Dictator.
+But any study of Roman History will find many precursors to Caesar in Roman and Greek History.
+Among populists, I rank Caesar with Napoleon a Dictators who was, personally, an intelligent, rational man.
 They, in some ways, ruled ‘wisely’ but were nonetheless willing to sacrifice millions of people for their own personal ambition.

 Ides of March